Gentrification in Philadelphia

-Gentrification is the controversial process of new, rich people moving into a historically poor neighborhood.
+Gentrification is the controversial process of affluent people moving into a historically low-income neighborhood.

 It is often criticized because the current residents have limited options to buy or rent equivalent housing in alternative areas at the same price.
 If they stay, prices for products, services, and taxes rise and existing social networks are disturbed.
-Gentrification is the opposite of white flight—when residents voluntarily move away as a neighborhood declines.
+Gentrification is a reversal of the process of urban decay and white flight seen in most American cities during the 20th century, where residents voluntarily moved away as urban neighborhoods declined.

 In Philadelphia, various neighborhoods, each with a characteristic class and ethnic makeup, are being shaken as newcomers move in.
+Gentrification affects minorities more harshly due to there being less options for minority families to relocate to compared to white families.

 The impact of gentrification has been felt most in a number of neighborhoods around Center City such as lower North Philadelphia, Francisville, Northern Liberties, Fishtown, Kensington, Fairmount, Center City West, Hawthorne, University City, Point Breeze, and Grays Ferry.

 Background

 Philadelphia serves as an example of urban growth, decline, and regrowth along with other industrial cities of the northeastern United States, including Worcester, Massachusetts; Providence, Rhode Island; and Newark and nearby Trenton, New Jersey.
 Philadelphia has a longer history and arguably richer provenance than its competitor cities.
 It has a deepwater port and was the first capital of the United States.

 Development in Philadelphia began along the Delaware, at Penn's Landing, at a spot that enjoys a close approach of the Schuylkill River two miles to the west.
 Near the Delaware River are the oldest neighborhoods and Independence Hall.
 Development continued westward to Center City, halfway between the two rivers.
 By convention, orientation in Philadelphia is in reference to Center City, defined by City Hall.
 It was completed in 1901, a symbol of the success of the city.

 From the end of the Civil War through the 1920s, Philadelphia was an industrial powerhouse.
 Growth fueled by a deepwater port, proximity to Pennsylvania coalfields, and immigration from Europe brought success in textiles, shipbuilding, locomotives, pharmaceuticals, and even Stetson hats.
 That wealth paid for neighborhoods of working class, middle class, and luxury housing.
 The development of the various neighborhoods in the city was the product of the prevalent transportation mode when the neighborhood was developed.
 For example, early development of the Society Hill neighborhood was driven by the waterborne transport on the Delaware.
 Trolleys, elevated trains, (and subsequently subways over the same routes) helped develop neighborhoods at the turn of the twentieth century, before the automobile.
 Likewise, the first suburban bedroom communities developed along the Pennsylvania Railroad's Main Line.
 Areas then not served by mass transit were likely to be poorer, like South Philadelphia, or richer, like Chestnut Hill.